Basic Greek Words, Phrases, and Slang to Learn Before You Go to Greece

 Opa!
 Learn these basic words and phrases and it won't be all Greek to you.

-So you’ve booked a trip to Greece.
+So you’re dreaming of a trip to Greece.
 On the to-do list: Dust off your camera to capture the awe-inspiring ruins and dazzling cliffside sunsets, find the perfect island-hopping outfits for stylish Instagram snaps in front of white-washed houses draped with bougainvillea, and prepare yourself to come back a few pounds heavier from all the feta and haloumi doused in olive oil that will surely be eaten at many a quaint taverna.

-Lower on the list of priorities may be picking up a few Greek phrases to converse with locals while you’re there.
-Even though Greece is seeing record numbers of tourists, few people consider trying to learn Greek as part of their travels.
+Lower on the list of priorities may be picking up a few basic Greek phrases to converse with locals while you’re there.
+Even though Greece is a popular tourist destination, few people consider trying to learn Greek as part of their travels.

 The culprit is likely the Greek alphabet.
 If you’re unfamiliar, think of the angular shapes used by college fraternities and sororities everywhere.
 Unlike the Latin alphabet of romance languages, Greek letters are indecipherable for English speakers, making the language more difficult to learn than Romance languages such as Spanish, Italian, and French.